nystudio107/craft-imageoptimize/README.md

 ```

 For extra visual lusciousness, you could also apply a [CSS blur filter](https://css-tricks.com/almanac/properties/f/filter/) to the `.lazyload` class.

-If instead you'd prefer to use a plain colored box, pass in a `false`, and optional HTML `color` to `placeholderImage(false, color)`

-If you don't specify a color, ImageOptimize will use the dominant color of the image automatically, e.g.: `placeholderImage(false)`

 #### Advanced Usage